Tatum, Brown lead Celtics to 109-103 win, 3-0 lead over Nets

 AP Basketball Writer

+NEW YORK (AP) — Jayson Tatum scored 39 points, Jaylen Brown had 23 and the Boston Celtics took a 3-0 lead over the Brooklyn Nets with a 109-103 victory Saturday night.

+Again making things difficult on Kevin Durant and Kyrie Irving with their suffocating defense, the Celtics put themselves in position to sweep their way into the second round with a victory Monday night in Brooklyn.

-And as Boston was finishing another shutdown effort against Kevin Durant and the Nets, a loud “Let’s Go Celtics!
-Let’s Go Celtics!” chant broke out from the many fans in green who had seats in Barclays Center.
+A loud “Let’s Go Celtics!
+Let’s Go Celtics!” chant broke out in the final minutes from the many fans in green who had seats in Barclays Center.

 There wasn’t much for the home fans to cheer about as the Nets face a team that just won’t let them get anything going.

 Durant took only 11 shots, finishing with 16 points, eight rebounds and eight assists.
-Irving was 6 for 17, missing all seven 3-pointers, and also had 16 points for the Nets, who have to decide if they will give Ben Simmons his debut Monday in an elimination game.
+Irving was 6 for 17 and also had 16 points for the Nets, who have to decide if they will give Ben Simmons his debut Monday in an elimination game.

-Boston’s defense against the Nets’ firepower was supposed to make this a can’t-miss series, even though it matches a No. 2 seed against a No. 7.

-But it’s been mostly all Celtics since Tatum’s basket at the buzzer gave them a victory in Game 1.
-Durant and Irving combined for just one basket in the second half of Game 2, never had much impact in this one and might get only one more chance.

 Boston led most of the way before the Nets cut it to three with just over a minute remaining in the third quarter.
 But Marcus Smart scored on a follow shot, made a jumper in transition before Brown got a steal and dunk to make it 81-72 going to the fourth.